EIDA/userfeedback/README.md

     >>> rsClient = RoutingClient("eida-routing", debug=True, credentials= ...)

 ### fdsnws_fetch
-The fdsnws_fetch is the main command line client provided by the fdsnwsscripts package.
-On one hand, this client was designed to mantaing backwards compatibility with the old arclink_fetch, so that users can seamlessly switch from Arclink requests to the new web services.
+The `fdsnws_fetch` is the main command line client provided by the fdsnwsscripts package.
+On one hand, this client was designed to maintain backwards compatibility with the old `arclink_fetch`, so that users can seamlessly switch from Arclink requests to the new web services.
 But it is also important to mention that this client supports all recent developments from EIDA, including the usage of the EIDA token, and the provision of a proper citation in a paper for the requested data.

     $ fdsnws_fetch -vvv -N Z3 -C "HHZ" -s "2016-03-01" -e "2016-03-01T00:02:00" -o data.mseed
     using token in /home/javier/.eidatoken: